ckeditor/ckeditor5/docs/framework/development-tools/package-generator/typescript-package.md

 ### `test`

-Allows executing unit tests for the package, specified in the `tests/` directory.
-The command accepts the following modifiers:
+Allows executing unit tests for the package specified in the `tests/` directory using [Vitest](https://vitest.dev/) testing framework.
+To check the code coverage, add the `--coverage` modifier.
+See other [CLI flags](https://vitest.dev/guide/cli.html) in Vitest.

-* `--coverage` &ndash; Creates the code coverage report.
-* `--watch` &ndash; Observes the source files (the command does not end after executing tests).
-* `--source-map` &ndash; Generates source maps of the sources.
-* `--verbose` &ndash; Prints additional webpack logs.

 Examples: